Irene Dalis: Education and early career

-That was the first of 274 performances with the Met Opera company; it lasted through 20 seasons.
+That was the first of 274 performances with the Met, over 20 seasons.
 She was particularly noted as Amneris in Verdi's Aïda, a part she sang 69 times at the Metropolitan.
 She was Brangäne when Birgit Nilsson sang first at the Met in Wagner's Tristan und Isolde in 1959, Amneris when Leontyne Price debuted in Aïda at the house in 1961 and Princess di Bouillon for Plácido Domingo's Met debut in Adriana Lecouvreur.
 She also performed with soprano Leonie Rysanek frequently, most notably 17 performances of Die Frau ohne Schatten by Richard Strauss, as well as in Salome and Aida.